 Are you a student or the parent of student at a New York school, college, or university facing a school-related issue or concern?
 Attorney Joseph D. Lento and the Lento Law Firm can help.
 The world of academia is unique, and the Lento Law Firm has unparalleled national experience bringing its problem-solving approach and fighting spirit to address school-related injustice.
-Attorney Lento and his Firm have helped countless students and families at the school level and in court in New York and across the United States.
+Attorney Lento and his Firm have helped countless students and families in New York and across the United States at the school level and in court.
 Please click on the following links for more information.
 Please also see our expanded list of school practice areas.

 - Title IX Defense

 - Academic Misconduct

 - Code of Conduct Disciplinary Charges

 - And more...

 Joseph D. Lento has helped countless students and others in academia in New York protect their academic and professional future, and he can do the same for you.
 Contact him today at 888-535-3686.

 An Overview of New York Student Discipline and Student Rights

 From NYU to Syracuse University, Fordham University, and Cornell, New York is home to many high-quality public and private colleges.
 No matter which New York college you attend, you'll have the opportunity to make friends, explore your interests, and work towards a life-changing degree.

 Unfortunately, when you're in college, you're often at risk for other life-changing situations.
 Instances of unfair allegations of all kinds of misconduct—from academic dishonesty to sexual assault—are rising in the country.
 So, too, are instances of colleges cracking down on even alleged student misconduct.